-After modification of the combustor, the turbine will undergo a recommissioning.
-The recommissioning will consist of operating the turbine over various load ranges and operational modes to ensure proper combustion characteristics and emission levels.
-The turbine will be operated about 312 hours during the recommissioning.
-There will be about 96 hours of turbine downtime as well, for a total of 408 hours over the course of 17 days.
-The turbine will be shutdown and restarted approximately 4 times (including the initial start up), but up to as many as 6 times during the recommissioning.
+The turbine will be operated about 156.9 hours during the recommissioning.
+There will be about 66.2 hours of turbine downtime as well, for a total of 225.8 hours over the course of 11 consecutive days.
+The turbine will be shutdown and restarted approximately 4 times (including the initial start up).
 The highest expected NOx mass emission rate during recommissioning is approximately 155.94 lbs/hr corresponding to approximately 55 ppm.
-The highest expected CO mass emission rate during recommissioning is approximately 27 ppm.
+The highest expected CO mass emission rate during recommissioning is approximately 55.65 lbs/hr corresponding to approximately 27 ppm.
 A full breakdown of the recommissioning activities, schedule, and emission estimates is shown in Appendix C.